Construction and Working Principle of Transformer

 Instrument Transformer

 The proper calculation of electricity usage depends on instrument transformers which provide current and voltage measurements for electric circuits during billing procedures.
+The devices operate within power grid protection systems to monitor circuit faults by measuring both current and voltage levels.

+The Current Transformers (CTs) lower high current levels to measurement-ready values that are usable by meters and relays to prevent harmful exposure to sensitive equipment.
 Voltage Transformers (VTs) provide power utilities with the functionality needed to transform high voltage levels down to lower levels suitable for control system monitoring operations.

 Conclusion